-In this blog series we will present several ways to deploy an application on an EAP Domain.
-The series consists of 5 parts.
+In this series of articles, I will present several ways to deploy an application on an EAP Domain.
+The series consists of four parts.
 Each one will be a standalone article, but the series as a whole will present a range of useful topics for working with JBoss EAP.

 In part 1 of this series on JBoss EAP 7 Domain deployments, we set up a simple EAP 7.0 domain with three hosts:

 The domain controller host0, and two slaves hosts running several EAP 7.0 instances.

 In the following tutorial we are going to see how to deploy an application on JBoss EAP domain using the new EAP 7.0 Management Console.

 With your free Red Hat Developer program membership, unlock our library of cheat sheets and ebooks on next-generation application development.SIGN UP

 For the purpose of this tutorial we are using the JBoss EAP 7.0 Quickstarts, HelloWorld-html5 project.
 Check out the JBoss EAP Quickstart at this address: https://github.com/jboss-developer/jboss-eap-quickstarts.git

 cd $EAP_DOMAIN/labs git clone https://github.com/jboss-developer/jboss-eap-quickstarts.git loning into 'jboss-eap-quickstarts'... remote: Counting objects: 104519, done. remote: Compressing objects: 100% (72/72), done. remote: Total 104519 (delta 15), reused 0 (delta 0), pack-reused 104406 Receiving objects: 100% (104519/104519), 48.94 MiB | 484.00 KiB/s, done.
 Resolving deltas: 100% (44221/44221), done.
 Checking connectivity... done.